-Brown County Housing Authority is a public housing agency in Green Bay, Wisconsin that participates in the Section 8 Housing Choice Voucher program.
-As of March 20th, 2019, Brown County Housing Authority has 1 waiting lists that are open now or opening soon.
+Brown County Housing Authority is a Public Housing Agency in Green Bay, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of June 26th, 2019, Brown County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Brown County Housing Authority Housing Choice Voucher Waiting List is open indefinitely.

 |Brown County Housing Authority Housing Choice Voucher||Open Indefinitely|